ninoseki/mihari/docs/tips/sidekiq.md

 # Sidekiq

-You can offload a time-consuming task (searching by a rule) to [Sidekiq](https://github.com/sidekiq/sidekiq) in the web app.
+You can offload a time-consuming task (e.g, searching by a rule) to [Sidekiq](https://github.com/sidekiq/sidekiq) in the web app.

 Mihari executes a search inside the web app by default.
 In this case, a search may fail due to a request timeout error.
 Sidekiq can solve this problem.

+More specifically, the following API endpoints use Sidekiq when Sidekiq is running.

+- `POST /api/rules/:id/search`
+- `POST /api/artifacts/:id/enrich`

 !!! note